ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 ./run.sh
 ```

+## Develop in Odoo repository
+You need to remove
+> clone-depth="1"

+from
+> ./manifest/default.dev.xml

+file to be able to commit and push.
+Commit temporary and regenerate with
+> ./script/install_locally_dev.sh

 ## Fork project to create a new project independent of ERPLibre (deprecated)
 ERPLibre was created by this script.
 It's now deprecated.
 Use this script when you need to fork directly from the original source.